amadad/brandOS/README.md

 -----

-**BrandOS** is a Python script that utilizes the Anthropic API and Tavily API to monitor, analyze, and suggest actions for a brand to maintain unique differentiation.
+**BrandOS** is a Python script that utilizes the Anthropic API and You Web LLM Search to monitor, analyze, and suggest actions for a brand to maintain unique differentiation.
+This project is based on [Maestro](https://github.com/Doriandarko/maestro) by [Doriandarko](https://github.com/Doriandarko).

 -----

 ## 📖 Overview

-**BrandOS** contains the code and instructions needed to build a sophisticated brand monitoring and analysis tool that leverages the capabilities of [Anthropic API](https://www.anthropic.com/) and [Tavily API](https://www.tavily.com/).
+**BrandOS** contains the code and instructions needed to build a sophisticated brand monitoring and analysis tool that leverages the capabilities of [Anthropic API](https://www.anthropic.com/) and [You Web LLM Search](https://api.you.com/).
 Designed to efficiently break down objectives into sub-tasks, generate prompts for sub-agents, and refine the results into a cohesive final output, this project is an ideal starting point for developers interested in brand management and natural language processing.

 ## 🎛️ Features

 - Utilizes the Anthropic API for natural language processing and generation
-- Integrates with the Tavily API for QnA search functionality
+- Integrates with the You Web LLM Search API for QnA search functionality
 - Breaks down the objective into sub-tasks using an orchestrator
 - Generates prompts for sub-agents to execute the sub-tasks
 - Refines the sub-task results into a cohesive final output